GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models

-} The scalar $\sqrt{\pi/2}$ is a constant associated with the sampling Gaussian distribution of $G$, which will be apparent in later analysis.
+Given a generated data sample $G(z)$, we now formally define a local robustness score function as { } The scalar $\sqrt{\pi/2}$ is a constant associated with the sampling Gaussian distribution of $G$, which will be apparent in later analysis.
 We further offer several insights into understanding the physical meaning of the considered local robustness score in \eqref{eqn_local_g}: (i) The inner term $f_c(G(z)) - \max_{k \in \{1,\ldots,K\},k\neq c} f_k(G(z))$ represents the gap in the likelihood of model prediction between the correct class $c$ and the most likely class other than $c$.
 A positive and larger value of this gap reflects higher confidence of the correct prediction and thus better robustness. (ii) Following (i), a negative gap means the model is making an incorrect prediction, and thus the outer term $\max \{ \text{gap}, 0\} = 0$, which corresponds to zero robustness.

 Next, we use the local robustness score $g$ defined in \eqref{eqn_local_g} to formally state our theorem on establishing a certified lower bound on the true global robustness and the proof sketch.

 \begin{theorem}[certified global robustness estimate] Let $f:[0,1]^d \mapsto [0,1]^K$ be a $K$-way classifier and let $f_k(\cdot)$ be the predicted likelihood of class $k$, with $c$ denoting the groundtruth class.
 Given a generator $G$ such that it generates a sample $G(z)$ with $z \sim \mathcal{N}(0,I)$.
 Define $g\left(G(z)\right) = \sqrt{\cfrac{\pi}{2}} \cdot \max\{ f_c(G(z)) - \max_{k \in \{1,\ldots,K\},k\neq c} f_k(G(z)),0 \}$.
 Then the global robustness estimate of $f$ evaluated with $\mathcal{L}_2$-norm bounded perturbations, defined as $\widehat{\Omega}(f)=\mathbb{E}_{z\sim \mathcal{N}(0,I)}[g(G(z))]$, is a certified lower bound of the true global robustness $\Omega(f)$ with respect to $G$. \end{theorem}